fmarino-ipzs/eid-it-wallet-docs/docs/en/backup-restore.rst

     - **Description**
     - **Reference**
   * - **alg**
     - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
-It MUST be one of the supported algorithms listed in the Section `Cryptographic Algorithms <algorithms.html>`_ and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
+It MUST be one of the supported algorithms listed in the Section :ref:`algorithms:Cryptographic Algorithms` and MUST NOT be set to ``none`` or any symmetric algorithm (MAC) identifier.
     - :rfc:`7516#section-4.1.1`.
   * - **typ**
     - It MUST be set to ``wallet-unit-credentials-backup+jwt``